davidjosearaujo/re-android-reversing/docs/Report.md

 From all of the APKs found, the first focus on the _com.tragisoap.fileandpdfmanager.apk_ has it probably is the main application, and if anything malicious is to happen, it should first come from here.

 Using `apktool`, we can expose the inner contents of the bundle.
-To do this we can use the following command:
+To do this we can use the following command.

 ```bash
 apktool d -r -s com.tragisoap.fileandpdfmanager.apk
 ```

-From this, the most important file is the _classes.dex_ file, from which we can reassemble the Java class files.
-To do this we can use `jadx` with the command:
+From this, the most crucial file is the classes.dex file, from which we can reassemble the Java class files.
+To accomplish this, we can utilize `jadx` with the following command.

 ```bash
 jadx -d out classes.dex